 Depending on the situation, reunification may take place in any and/or all of the school buildings.
-The location reunifying parents and children is flexible depending on where the emergency is taking place.
+The location of off campus reunification is also flexible and subject to change depending on where the emergency is taking place and the directives of the Denver Police Department.
 The reunification process will be in place in each building.
-Notifications to parents will be made as soon as possible by using text messages, phone calls, Blessed Sacrament Catholic School Websites, Social Media Sites, and Press Releases.
+Notifications to parents will be made as soon as possible with the primary form of communication occurring through email.
+Text messages and phone calls may also be utilized for communication.
+An ID will be required for any adult desiring to pick-up a child.